plechi/ScrapeQL/README.md

  - complex code to navigate though Data
  - many loops, ifs,...

-ScrapeQL gives you a powerful SQL-like query language, with makes fetching and combining data as simple as writing a database query.
+ScrapeQL gives you a powerful SQL-like query language and JQuery-like Selectors with makes fetching and combining data as simple as writing a database query.

 #Features v0.2 (2015-08-07)